crvander/FinDL_Fintech_DeepLearning/reports/documantation.md

 ## `generate_data()`:

-    Function to preprocess raw data downloaded by download_data().
-The function will return a preprocessed dataset ready for model training.
+[`generate_data()`](https://github.com/crvander/capstoneproj2023/blob/14b75f083c2bc08f166ec30d2a941047951afcaf/src/data/make_dataset.py#L69) is a function to preprocess raw data downloaded by download_data().
+The function will return
+    a preprocessed dataset ready for model training.

 Preprocess:
-        1. convert categorical sentiment representations to numerical values.
+- convert categorical sentiment representations to numerical values.
-        2. sync feature names for each dataset in order to join them in the future.
+- sync feature names for each dataset in order to join them in the future.
-        3. join all preprocessed datasets and perform renaming as necessary.
+- join all preprocessed datasets and perform renaming as necessary.

-    Return pd.dataframe
+**Return:** pd.dataframe

-    No additional arguments required for this function.
+**No additional arguments required for this function.**

 data/make_dataset.py

 ## `generate_tweet(query=query, time_window=time_window, max_results=max_results)`:

-    Function to fetch, process and save data from Twitter API.
+`generate_tweet()` is a function to fetch, process and save data from Twitter API.

 Fetch:
 - This function will fetch data from the Twitter API in a user-preferred time interval.
 - It also allows users to choose how many tweets they want and what companies they want the tweets to be about.

 Process:
 - Perform preprocessing for the retrieved tweets including filtering and renaming.
 Tweets will then be ready for model training.

 Save:
 - Save the dataset at user desired destinations.
 Default destination is data/temp.

-    Return None
+**Return None**

 Parameters:
-        - query: str, NASDAQ codes for companies that users need to search for.
+- `query`: str, NASDAQ codes for companies that users need to search for.
-        - time_window: int, defines how large the time interval is in terms of days.
+- `time_window`: int, defines how large the time interval is in terms of days.
-        - max_results: int, defines how many tweets are generated.
+- `max_results`: int, defines how many tweets are generated.

 models/train.py